khulnasoft-lab/design.khulnasoft.com/contents/regions/navigation.md

 ### Sub nav group

-Each sub nav group should be a self-contained group of functionality:
+Each sub nav group should be a self-contained group of functionality, for example:

-- Items related to the planning and managing issues should be under the `Issues` nav item.
+- Items related to planning and managing issues should be under the `Issues` nav item.
 - Viewing and editing pipelines should be under the `CI/CD` nav item.

 The default active item should be the first sub nav group item.